 Thrifty long term investors with the savvy to keep their profits tucked away for reinvestment have the best chance of weathering any market storms.

-A great property risk management strategy requires you to diversify your property portfolio to spread out your liquidity.
+Advanced property risk management requires you to diversify your property portfolio to spread out your liquidity.
 By having a variety such as buy to let, buy to sell, build to rent and commercial properties you'll have a good variety of assets to profit for or sell to buffer your profits.

 Another way you can protect your property investment is by hedging.
 You can achieve it through a variety of methods that will boost your liquidity: - Sell some of your equity - Sell some direct property exposure - Reduce your amount of borrowing by prioritising existing debt - Sell certain assets while there’s good market demand